johans-work/paid-source/README.md

 - $y for a business to own a copy.
 - $z for help and other services.

 You're selling the right to say "I own this" and for it to be true.
+Free the free copies, and let each serve as a lead to the next sale.

 You're a business if it's a business expense.

 Owners can do anything except misrepresent origin, identity, or authorship of their copy.

 Copies may be freely redistributed, but ownership is non-transferable, and can only be sold by the author.

+Ownership may come with further perks.

 # Background